Otoyol

+As of December 2024, there are 3,796 km of otoyol in service, the network passes through 28 provinces out of 81 in Turkey.

-The Otoyol system previously consisted of three separate networks; the Edirne-Istanbul-Ankara corridor, the Aegean network centered around İzmir, and the Southeastern network centered around Adana.
+The system previously consisted of three separate networks; the Edirne-Istanbul-Ankara corridor, the Aegean network centred on İzmir and the Southeastern network centred on Adana.
 With the completion of the O-5 in 2019 and the extension of the O-21 in 2020, these three networks have since been connected.
 The network is expected to expand to 8,325 km by 2053.
 The minimum speed limit on the Turkish otoyols is 40 km/h while the maximum speed is 140 km/h.

 History

 The construction of a national road system was prioritized in 1948, where the construction of new roads were greatly accelerated.
 This led to a rise in automobile usage in Turkey.
 By the 1960s, traffic problems were becoming prevalent in large cities and capacity on intercity roads needed to be upgraded.
 Plans to build new expressways were put into action in 1968, when construction of the Istanbul Inner Beltway was started.
 The Beltway, known as the O-1, was opened together with the Bosporus Bridge in 1973 with great fanfare.
 This became the first motorway to be built in Turkey.
 The Istanbul Beltway was then to be a part of a large expressway spanning from Edirne, in East Thrace, to İskenderun, on the eastern shore of the Mediterranean Sea.
 Construction of this expressway first started in 1973 on a 14 km section between Pozantı and Akçatekir, on what would become the O-21.
 In 1975 construction of a 40 km section of the motorway from Gebze to Izmit was started.
 Due to financial problems during the following years, construction of the two otoyols were greatly slowed down.
 It wasn't until 1984 that these two motorways were opened to traffic.

 Turgut Özal became Prime Minister in 1983 and brought forth a policy of constructing new otoyols in Turkey.
 In 1985, construction of an intercontinental motorway spanning 772 km from Edirne to Ankara was started.
 This motorway project would serve as an outer beltway round Istanbul and also included the construction of a second bridge over the Bosporus, the Fatih Sultan Mehmet Bridge.
 The first section of the motorway, the 20 km long Edirne Beltway, was opened in 1987, followed by the opening of the Outer Beltway in Istanbul, from Levent to Kozyatağı, together with the FSM Bridge on 3 July 1988.
 The motorway was opened in sections in the following years until being completed in 1994.

 2 decades later O-7 or Third Beltway opened in 2017.

-In 1988 the construction of three new motorways in Izmir were started.
+In 1988 the construction of three new motorways in İzmir were started.

 O-32 opened in 1992 and it became first motorway in Agean Region.
-O-30 was built 1 year after.
+O-30 was built a year after.

 And a year after O-31 was opened, running between İzmir and Aydın.